Category: Physiology

 Before we dive into the history of medical physiology as we know it today, let’s break down the difference between medical physiology and its predecessor, physiology.

 Medical physiology is a specialized branch of physiology that examines the functioning of the human body in the context of health and disease.
-In contrast, physiology encompasses the broader functions of various living organisms, including humans, plants and animals.
+It provides crucial insights for medical diagnoses, guides clinical practice, informs treatment decisions and improves patient care.

-The Evolution of Medical Physiology
+Ancient Beginnings of Medical Physiology

 How did medical physiology evolve into such an advanced discipline, and what does its future hold?
 Below, we explore how this branch of medicine transformed from its primitive origins to the sophisticated field it has become today.